- Independent review finds cause for concern in mobile market competition.

 - Talks underway looking to enforce rate reduction in market dominated by DT’s Cosmote.

-The Greek telecoms market could be set to see wholesale changes following an investigation into market competition and data overcharging.
-Potential implications include a mobile data rate reduction that would hit Deutsche Telekom-controlled incumbent Cosmote Greece the hardest, being the country’s incumbent operator with an estimated 50% mobile market share in terms of active connections.
+The Greek telecoms market could be set to see changes following an investigation into market competition and data overcharging.
+Potential implications include a mobile data rate reduction that would hit Cosmote Greece the hardest, being the country’s incumbent operator with an estimated 50% mobile market share in terms of active connections.

-An independent investigation by Finnish research firm Rewheel, commissioned by the Hellenic Competition Commission (HCC), confirmed that Greek mobile data prices are “among the most expensive in EU28 & OECD countries” despite recent intervention from Prime Minister (PM) Kyriakos Mitsotakis.
+An independent investigation conducted by Finnish research firm Rewheel, on behalf of the Hellenic Competition Commission (HCC), confirmed that Greek mobile data prices are “among the most expensive in EU [European Union, including the UK] and OECD [Organisation for Economic Co‑operation and Development] countries” in the last five years, despite recent intervention from Prime Minister (PM) Kyriakos Mitsotakis.
+The report also claimed that mobile connectivity prices in Greece during March 2020 were “several times higher” than in Austria, Finland, Germany, Ireland, Italy, the Netherlands, and the UK, despite the comparatively high charges in these countries.

-PM Mitsotakis is due to convene with the heads of the HCC and EETT to come to a decision on actionable steps to improve competition in the market.
-A report from Greek outlet Kathimerini suggested a wholesale rate reduction may be in the offing to the tune of between 10% and 20%, with savings passed on to the end consumer.
+PM Mitsotakis is due to convene with the heads of the HCC and EETT to come up with actionable steps to improve competition in the market.
+A report from Greek outlet Kathimerini suggested a wholesale rate reduction may be in the offing to the tune of between 10% and 20%, with savings passed on to the end‑user.